enaqx/awesome-react/README.md

 - [immer](https://github.com/immerjs/immer) - Create the next immutable state by mutating the current one
 - [immutable-js](https://github.com/immutable-js/immutable-js) - Immutable persistent data collections for Javascript
 - [rxdb](https://github.com/pubkey/rxdb) - A fast, offline-first, reactive database for JavaScript Applications
+- [await-promise](https://github.com/initdsg/await-promise) Async React component for awaiting a promise and passing its result to other components

 #### React Styling